laurentkempe/laurentkempe.github.io/themes/tranquilpeak/docs/user.md

 - **coverSize**: `partial`: cover image take a part of the screen height (60%), `full`: cover image take the entire screen height.
 - **coverCaption** : Add a caption under the cover image : [Cover caption demo](http://louisbarranqueiro.github.io/hexo-theme-tranquilpeak/2015/05/13/Cover-image-showcase/)
 - **coverMeta** : `in`: display post meta (title, date and categories) on cover image, `out`: display meta (title, date and categories) under cover image as usual.
 Default behavior : `in`
-- **photos** : Images displayed in an image gallery (with fancybox) at the end of the post.
-If thumbnail image is not configured and cover image too, the first photo is used as thumbnail image. format: `url [caption]`, E.g : `https://lh3.googleusercontent.com/1GLR8xt-w1024-h686-no "New York"`
+- **gallery** : **Formerly **photos**.
+Images displayed in an image gallery (with fancybox) at the end of the post.
+If thumbnail image is not configured and cover image too, the first photo is used as thumbnail image. format: `original url [thumbnail url] [caption]`, E.g : `https://example.com/original.jpg https://example.com/thumbnail.jpg "New York"`
 - **comments** : Disable the comment of the post.

 **The relative path of images entered is : `source/_posts/{YOUR_POST_TITLE}/`, you just have to enter the name of the image without domain name and path like written just above.